About Dr. Marshall Teitelbaum

 - Hibiscus Children's Shelter: 10 years

-- Sandy Pines Child Psychiatric Hospital: Multiple years; Medical Staff Director, Director of Peer Reviews
+- Sandy Pines Child Psychiatric Hospital: Medical Staff Director, Director of Peer Reviews

 Publications

-Dr. Teitelbaum is the sole author of three peer-reviewed case reports published in Psychosomatics, with a combined 23 citations.
+Dr. Teitelbaum has authored five peer-reviewed publications in Psychosomatics, the Journal of the American Academy of Child and Adolescent Psychiatry, and Exceptional Parent, with a combined 23 citations.
 His work on drug interactions has been cited in toxicology and psychopharmacology literature for over 30 years.

 - "Severe and moderate hypertriglyceridemia secondary to citalopram and fluoxetine."
 Psychosomatics, 2000; 41(5): 448-449.
 (PubMed ID: 11015636)